dellsystem/dellsystem.github.io/tech.md

 	* "Of course, if you want to put a positive spin on this kind of work, you can call it flexible, decentralized micro-entrepreneurship.
 But pan out, and it looks more like feudalism, with thousands of small subsistence farmers paying tribute to a baron that grants them access to land they don’t own."
 	* (parts of this article are eerily similar to my piece for NS, which was published a few months after, but I swear I didn't read this until after I wrote mine)

-### On why we need fully automated luxury communism
+### On fully automated luxury communism

 * Brian Merchant for The Guardian: [Fully automated luxury communism](https://www.theguardian.com/sustainable-business/2015/mar/18/fully-automated-luxury-communism-robots-employment)
 * Aaron Bastani for Vice: [Britain Doesn't Need More Austerity, It Needs Luxury Communism](https://www.vice.com/en_us/article/ppxpdm/luxury-communism-933)
 * Andrew Elrod for Dissent: [Fully Automated Luxury Socialism: The Case for a New Public Sector](https://www.dissentmagazine.org/article/automation-basic-income-government-jobs-case-new-public-sector)
-* Grace Blakeley for Novara Media: [Robots Aren’t Coming for Our Jobs – Capitalists Are](http://novaramedia.com/2018/03/20/robots-arent-coming-for-our-jobs-capitalists-are/).
-A really excellent perspective that considers the ideological drive that led to "globalisation" (a highly suspect nominalisation if there ever was one) being blamed for problems created by capitalism.
 * A critique of FALC, for libcom: [Fully automated luxury communism: a utopian critique](https://libcom.org/blog/fully-automated-luxury-communism-utopian-critique-14062015)

 ### On worker power within the industry

+* In the games industry
+	* Maurice Reclus for Freedom News: [Trade unions and the tech void](https://freedomnews.org.uk/trade-unions-and-the-tech-void/)
+	* Jamie Woodcock for Notes From Below: [Prospects for Organising the Videogames Industry: Interview with Game Workers Unite UK](http://www.notesfrombelow.org/article/prospects-for-organising-the-videogames-industry)
 * Ben Tarnoff for The Guardian: [Can Silicon Valley workers rein in big tech from within?](https://www.theguardian.com/commentisfree/2018/aug/09/silicon-valley-tech-workers-labor-activism)
 * Alex Press for Vox: [How Silicon Valley workers are revolting against Trump’s immigration policy](https://www.vox.com/the-big-idea/2018/6/25/17500620/family-separation-policy-border-silicon-valley-microsoft-google-amazon)
 * Me for Notes From Below: